yykids/RDS/en/console-guide.md

 1. To set a notification, click **Create** on the **Notification** tab.
 2. Enter name of notification and select events and resources to set from **Notification Setting**.
-   After setting is done, click **Add**.
+   * After setting is done, click **Add**.
 3. To create a group of receivers, click **Create**.
-4. On the window for [Receivers], enter name of the group of receivers.
-Click to select members, as receiver project members who receive notifications.
+4. On the pop-up of [Receiving Target], enter name of a recipient group.
+Click and select a project member to receive notification messages.
+   * After adding is done, click **Add**.
 5. Then, click **Create** at the bottom.
 6. After setting is completed, click **Create**.